 ADD EXTRA STORAGE

-The best way to keep clutter out of any room is to have adequate storage and no room needs it more than the bathroom, but so many rentals seem to overlook this need.
-It’s as if they are built for men with and not the average women who own at least two bags of toiletries, multiple hair appliances, and grooming essentials from sanitary supplies to teeth whitening trays and other various beauty gadgets.
+The best way to keep clutter out of any room is to have adequate storage in the first place.
+And probably no room needs it more than the bathroom.
+If you’re like the average woman you own at least two bags of toiletries, multiple hair appliances, grooming essentials and an assortment of beauty gadgets, and bare minimum storage won’t do.

 The solution: Invest in extra storage and make your life (and morning routines) so. much. saner.